-We left our beatiful hotel in the Turkish Riviera.
+We left our beautiful hotel in the Turkish Riviera.

-We drive along the Turquoise Coast.
+We drove along the Turquoise Coast.
 Turquoise is a Turkish word meaning Turkish color.
-Ertunga says that it is much like driving Route 1 from San Francisco to LA.
+Ertunga said that it is much like driving Route 1 from San Francisco to LA.
 He has been to California.

 Turkey and American Indians have similar words, customs and shamans.
 Theory?
 Not sure why.

 We drove by an island named Kas which means eyebrow (apparently it is a unibrow since that is what it looks like from the sky.
 I think that there is a small isthmus that connects the two.)
 There is a close Greek island called Meis.
 This is the closest that Turkey is to Greece.

 There are lots of tents as people are coming to the beach for the holiday.
 People are allowed to set them up anywhere along the water.